 “When I started VJing for bands, I [used] VJ software,” he says.
 “It was all pre-made and planned and I found that it was restricting, because a live performance is live; it happens differently every time the performer gets on stage.
 [Now] I use live cameras, so I can respond to the flow of the set.
 I can have a much wider spectrum of feeling and expression by having a hands-on approach and working with crafts and the textures of things,” he says.

 “I think most VJs work with pre-recorded content.
-I think there’s a lot of bad visual content out there and a lot of VJs who are doing visuals that aren’t relevant to what’s going on or that don’t truly respond to the atmosphere that’s going on.
+I think there’s a lot of bad visual content out there and a lot of VJs who are doing visuals that aren’t relevant to what’s going on or that don’t truly respond to the atmosphere.
 They’re just a hired gun,” continues Russell.
 “It takes on this very commercial style: flashing lights!
 Boom-boom-boom!
 You’ve just seen a live show!
 You’ve been blown away!” he laughs.
 “I’m interested in what’s outside of human perception.
 [I’m] trying to push those boundaries a little bit, by making light seem like it’s doing something that’s sort of impossible.”

-Russell’s recent projects include the Nuggets compilation record showcase at the Sydney Festival (in which he had the opportunity to work with a 20K Barco projector with a screen of cinematic size), some radiant artwork for Rat & Co’s just-released debut album and a thought-provoking piece at 2013’s Sugar Mountain Festival titled You Are Environment.
+Russell’s recent projects include the Nuggets compilation record showcase at the Sydney Festival (in which he had the opportunity to work with a 20K Barco projector with a screen of cinematic size), some radiant artwork for Rat & Co’s just-released debut album and a thought-provoking piece at 2013’s Sugar Mountain Festival in Victoria titled You Are Environment.
 The album artwork in particular is paving an avenue towards fine art practice, which is in line with Russell’s earlier work manipulating still images in interesting ways to extend their meaning.

 At the end of February, Russell’s collaboration with rising Melbourne experimental-electro group I’lls will culminate in a clip he’s created for their single Plans Only Drawn.
 He met the band through their support slots on tour with Chet Faker, whom Thomas travelled with on the musician’s 2012 east coast dates.